grey1001/aws-bootcamp-cruddur-2023/journal/week0.md

-# Week 0 — Billing and Architecture
+# Week 0 — Billing and Architectureyes